-Candidates should submit letters of application to the Assistant Director, Dr. Chryssanthi Papadopoulou, by e-mail (firstname.lastname@example.org).
-Letters should not be longer than two pages and should include a statement of the purposes of the application and a budget and timetable for the proposed work, together with the name and address of a referee whom the awarding panel may consult.
+Candidates should submit letters of application to the Assistant Director by e-mail (firstname.lastname@example.org).
+Letters should not be longer than two pages and should include a statement of the purposes of the application and a budget and timetable for the proposed work, together with the name and address of a referee, who should be asked to send a reference directly to the Assistant Director by the same closing date.
 Applications may be made for, but are not limited to, grants towards the maintenance costs of longer stays at museums and other study centres so as to achieve work that would not otherwise have been attempted.
-Recipients of awards must have been admitted as members of the School before receiving their grants and must submit a short report on the use of the grant by 30th April the following year.
+Recipients of awards must have been admitted as members of the BSA before receiving their grants and must submit a short report on the use of the grant by 30th April the following year.

 - Chiara Maria Mauro (University of Haifa) 18/19